kubewarden/kubewarden.io/content/blog/2026/04/adm-controller-1.35-release.md

 ```

 > **NOTE** This self-reporting from the authors and the `kwctl annotate`
-> heuristic scan cannot be used a security boundary, as an untrusted policy
+> heuristic scan cannot be used as a security boundary, as an untrusted policy
 > publisher could embed an arbitrary list.
 >
 > Use this information as one signal alongside other trust indicators (image